 At the BeginningThe first official mention of cricket, then possibly known as creckett, was documented in a court case in 1597, when a witness testified in court to playing the game on a plot of land in Surrey.
-Cricket was considered a children’s game, played in sheep-grazing fields, with a tree or hurdle gate used as a wicket.
-The first 11-a-side match was played in 1697, in Sussex; and the (then) very princely sum of 50 guineas was wagered during the game.
+Sixteenth century cricket was considered child's play, literally - it was a children’s game, usually played in sheep-grazing fields, with a tree or hurdle gate used as a wicket.
+The first 11-a-side match was played in 1697, in Sussex; and the (then) very princely sum of 50 guineas was wagered.
 While we’d love to assume that the English fell in love with the game, its popularity can be credited to the heavy betting that took place on the side-lines, especially among the nobility.
 This rise in popularity – and betting - meant rules had to be put in places, and they were.
-In 1744, the earliest known version of cricketing rules was inscribed on, of all things, a handkerchief.
-Fans of the game can examine this important document at the Marylebone Cricket Club (MCC) Museum at Lord’s in London.
-The MCC rose to prominence in the late 1700s; it moved to Lord’s Cricket Ground in St Marylebone in 1787 and published its first revised set of cricket rules then.
-The club moved to the current grounds, in London’s St John’s Wood, in 1814, and became the centre for world cricket.
-The longest-running fixture on the cricket calendar is the Harrow vs Eto game, which has been played between the two very prestigious boys’ school in the United Kingdom since 1805.
+In 1744, the earliest known set of cricketing rules were inscribed on, of all things, a handkerchief; and fans of the game can examine this important document at the Marylebone Cricket Club (MCC) Museum at Lord’s in London.
+The MCC rose to prominence in the late 1700s, and moved to Lord’s Cricket Ground in St Marylebone in 1787, publishing its first revised set of cricket rules then.
+The club changed homes and moved to the current grounds, in London’s St John’s Wood, in 1814, and became the centre for world cricket.
+One of the longest-running fixtures on the cricket calendar is the Harrow vs Eton game, which has been played between the two very prestigious boys’ school in the United Kingdom since 1805.
 Score cards indicate that Lord Byron, the romantic poet, played for Harrow at the very first match, held at Lord’s.

 Kent vs Lancashire at Canterbury in 1906